MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/types-forms.md

   - PowerApps
   - D365CE
 ---
-# Type of model-driven app forms in PowerApps
+# Type of model-driven app forms in Power Apps

  There are different types of forms and each type has a specific functionality or use.
 The following table describes the types of forms available.